-In our efforts to continuously create and build better homes, we have extended our expertise to develop high-end private properties where no detail is spared in bringing you the higher sophistication in life.
+In our efforts to continually create and build better homes, we have extended our expertise to develop high-end private properties where no details are spared in bringing you the higher sophistication in life.
 Imported fittings and provisions will reflect a true mark of prestige and quality, catering to different lifestyle requirements and cosmopolitan outlook of the new group of homebuyers.
-Our widely-acclaimed portfolio of completed private condominiums are Parc Mondrian, Verdure and Paterson Suites.
+Our widely-acclaimed portfolio of completed private condominiums are Parc Mondrian, Verdure, Paterson Suites and The Vermont on Cairnhill.

-Our commitment to continuously deliver well-designed quality homes has won us awards and accolades.
-We have been accorded BCA ISO 9001:2008 Certification in Project Management Services (Construction) since 2000 and had won numerous Green Mark awards for our various projects.
+Our commitment to continually deliver well-designed quality homes has won us awards and accolades.
+We have been accorded BCA ISO 9001:2008 Certification in Project Management Services since 2000 and have won BCA Construction Excellence Awards and numerous Green Mark awards for our various projects.
+We were awarded the BCI Asia Top Ten 2013 Developers Award which is a coveted award for the Asian building and design industry.

-Bukit Sembawang Group, one of the pioneers in residential property development, has established a reputation as a trusted developer in building homes by continuously delivering well-designed quality homes which are sought after, generation after generation.
+Bukit Sembawang Group, one of the pioneers in residential property development, has established a reputation as a trusted developer in building homes by continually delivering well-designed quality homes which are sought after, generation after generation.